 Building our workforce means having distinct processes and a strong support system.
 For CGIA, workforce development is defined by four pillars of planning and action—Forecast, Recruit, Train, and Employ—that shape and uphold careers in construction throughout our area.

-- Be the primary driver of full utilization of the Construction Market Labor Analyzer (CLMA) in the Central Gulf.
+- Be the primary driver of full utilization of the Construction Market Labor Analyzer (CLMA) in the Central Gulf region.

-- Coordinate with other forecasting / labor market analysis efforts in the Central Gulf.
+- Coordinate with other forecasting / labor market analysis efforts in the Central Gulf region.

-- Act as the development and validation agency for a single, specific, and regularly produced “of record” supply and demand forecast for the Central Gulf.
+- Act as the development and validation agency for a single, specific, and regularly produced “of record” supply and demand forecast for the Central Gulf region.

 - Promote craft professional recruiting by working closely with and levering exiting national recruiting efforts such and NCCER’s “Build Your Future” campaign and “Go Build Alabama,” as applicable by state.